vitar/3sf/src/SDLC-Framework/100-theory/143-sdlc-stage-build-dimensions.md

 | **“Developers disengaged from product goals.”** | Poor communication or siloed decision-making. | Include engineers in planning and stakeholder reviews. |
 | **“Integration issues late in cycle.”** | Lack of CI/CD or shared environments. | Adopt trunk-based development and continuous integration. |

+When flow metrics become performance targets, teams start optimizing numbers instead of outcomes.
+3SF treats metrics as feedback, not judgment.

 ## Measuring Build Health

 | **Signal** | **Description** |